Collaborative Robotics • Machine Intelligence • Robot VisionHuman-Robot Interaction Interfaces • Mixed Reality Robotics

-I am currently developing convolutional neural networks for machine intelligence, with a focus on visual classification and detection, human-robot collaboration, and also medical visual classification and detection applications.
+Ongoing research and development of convolutional neural networks for machine intelligence, with a focus on visual classification and detection, human-robot collaboration and intuitive human-robot interaction interfaces.

 A typical trade-off among existing inverse kinematic (IK) algorithms is the computational complexity versus how natural the resulting motion appears.
 Natural motion tends to come from computationally expensive algorithms, while the less computationally expensive algorithms produce a less natural looking motion.
 Less computation for a more natural resulting motion is typically never the case.